This “Budgeting for Dummies” article will help you learn to budget quickly and easily. And don’t be offended by the “dummies” term. Why?

 If you want a more secure and financially stable existence, I highly recommend budgeting.
 So make your money plan today and create a budget for yourself.

-I can promise that if you make and use your budget, it will give you power over your money.
+I can promise that if you make and use the tips in the budgeting for dummies guide, it will give you power over your money.
 And you’ll become budget savvy.

 It will help you take those strides toward achieving every aspect of your money plan.